 This shallow ramp into the cooler lets them easily walk or roll product into the cooler into the insulated floor without tripping on a step.

 They also saved a significant amount of money by doing the labor themselves.
-Oliver taking the time to learn to weld, and work long hours to figure it out saved them from paying outside contractors.
+Oliver took the time to learn to weld, and worked long hours, which saved them from paying outside contractors.

-There are a few areas that could have been completed a little cheaper, including rigid foam instead of spray foam in the cooler, not painting the container inside or out, running the power off an existing circuit, or excluding the person door, but these added expenses felt important for the daily use of this space.
+There are a few areas that could have been completed a little more inexpensively, including rigid foam instead of spray foam in the cooler, not painting the container inside or out, running the power off an existing circuit, or excluding the side door, but these added expenses felt important for the daily use of this space.

 • $5,500 Container (with delivery)